RogerJFX/PPP/ppp.md

 }
 ~~~

-And I still ask myself, if this won't be better:
+I still ask myself if this won't be better:
 ~~~
 Element.prototype.removeClass = function(clazz) {
 	this.setAttribute('class',